 The same study also revealed candidates who display strong interpersonal skills are most likely to be successful hires.
 By asking job interview questions that specifically target how well a person interacts with others, business leaders can better gauge whether or not someone is a good overall fit for the team.

 The following questions will help you find more ambitious, long-term team members during the hiring process.

 Job Interview Questions And Techniques

-The first key to finding quality hires is to think proactively.
-Often, companies wait to hire someone for a position until they need to fill a position immediately.
+The first key to finding the right person is to think proactively.
+Often, companies wait to hire employees for a position until they need to fill a position immediately.
 This creates a sense of urgency, which can rush the hiring process.
 It’s really important to spend a good amount of time with a candidate.
 Consider holding several rounds of interviews, such as a phone interview, and two in-person interviews.
 This really gives your leadership team the chance to get to know the candidate more in-depth and ensure you’re making the right decision.

 Learn more about our guide to Hiring “A” Team players.

 “What should I know about you that your resume doesn’t tell me?”

 This is a twist on one of the most common job interview questions, “So, tell me about yourself.”
 Going into an interview, people often anticipate this icebreaker.
 Transforming it into a more developed, personal question sets the tone for the rest of the interview.
 While most people focus on performance and results, this open-ended question provides room for discussing who the candidate is as a person.
 While this might be intimidating to some people, a great interviewee will see it as an opportunity to bond with the person asking questions.